 To help combat summer learning loss, here are a few fun, free education resources for students and parents.

 Summer learning loss is a real problem.
-In fact, research suggests student lose more than two months of math knowledge during the summer, and reading skill loss is similar.
+Alarmingly, research suggests students may lose more than one month of reading knowledge during the summer, and the losses in math may be even greater.

 Here, we’ve compiled a few resources to keep students learning through the dog days of summer, with a particular focus on math and reading.
-For starters, the Edutopia blog “How to Beat Summer Learning Loss” from Anne O’Brien is chock full of useful information and strategies for parents and students.
+For starters, the Edutopia blog post "Avoiding the Summer Slide in Reading and Writing" from Heather Wolpert-Gawron is chock-full of useful information and strategies for parents and students.

 Fun!
 Fun!
 Fun!
 Summer Learning Sites

-- Simple Tips for Summer Math Learning from PBS Parents: These easy-to-implement ideas are perfect for summer learning.
-A few of my favorites: Turn chores into math learning opportunities, or find math lessons in your child’s collection (sea shells, baseball cards, etc.) PBS Parents’ reading tips guide is also extremely useful.
+- Simple Tips for Summer Math Learning From PBS Parents: These easy-to-implement ideas are perfect for summer learning.
+My favorites: Turn chores into math learning opportunities, or find math lessons in your child’s collection (sea shells, baseball cards, etc.).
+PBS Parents’ reading tips guide is also extremely useful.

 Quick Links to Open Education Resources

 - 9 Online Summer Camps to Keep Kids Busy (and Learning) While School's Out from Common Sense Media

 - Summer Reading Tips From Librarians from Scholastic

 - Six Elements of Great Summer Learning from the Summer Learning Association